bazelbuild/bazel/site/docs/toolchains.md

 The resolution steps are as follows.

-1. If the target specifies the
-   [`exec_compatible_with` attribute](be/common-definitions.html#common.exec_compatible_with)
-   (or the rule specifies the
-   [`exec_compatible_with` argument](skylark/lib/globals.html#rule.exec_compatible_with)),
+1. A `target_compatible_with` or `exec_compatible_with` clause *matches* a
+   platform iff, for each `constraint_value` in its list, the platform also has that `contraint_value` (either explicitly or as a default).

+   If the platform has `constraint_value`s from `constraint_setting`s not referenced by the clause, these do not affect matching.

-   the list of available execution platforms is filtered to remove any that do not match the execution constraints.
+1. If the target being built specifies the [`exec_compatible_with` attribute](be/common-definitions.html#common.exec_compatible_with) (or its rule definition specifies the [`exec_compatible_with` argument](skylark/lib/globals.html#rule.exec_compatible_with)), the list of available execution platforms is filtered to remove any that do not match the execution constraints.

-2. For each available execution platform, we associate each toolchain type with the first available toolchain, if any, that is compatible with this execution platform and the target platform.
+1. For each available execution platform, we associate each toolchain type with the first available toolchain, if any, that is compatible with this execution platform and the target platform.

-3. Any execution platform that failed to find a compatible toolchain for one of its toolchain types is ruled out.
+1. Any execution platform that failed to find a compatible toolchain for one of its toolchain types is ruled out.
 Of the remaining platforms, the first one becomes the current target's execution platform, and its associated toolchains become dependencies of the target.